Is the school prospectus back in fashion?

 A school prospectus can make a really big impact on parents.
 An opportunity for schools to share key information which markets all of the best aspects which make that school unique.
 Carefully chosen professional photographs can show the personality of a school and also highlight key features and specialisms such as sports fixtures, dedication to the arts, or practical subjects and facilities.
 You can really put your best foot forward when choosing exactly what sums up your school and putting it in print form.
 Flicking through

 photos of smiling, happy children learning and taking part in practical science lessons or activity holidays can give parents a real view into life at the school.
 Something it can be hard to get across on an open day as they are unlikely to witness all of these happening at once, and sometimes it simply isn’t practical to set them up to show while many families are wandering around at once.
+This makes a prospectus ideal for handing out at a school open day, for parents to refer back to at a later date.

 Different to your school website